When is Teej 2026 in Nepal? Teej 2083 Dates

 Kajari Teej: The festival of Kajari Teej, also called Badi Teej, is celebrated 15 days after Hariyali Teej, mainly in Uttar Pradesh, Madhya Pradesh, and Bihar.
 Women pray for their husband's long life and sing traditional Kajari folk songs to mark this occasion.

-Celebrate Teej Festival 2025 with Nepal Hiking Team!
+Celebrate Teej Festival in Nepal with Nepal Hiking Team!
 Wear red and green sarees, capture beautiful moments, sing along to traditional Nepali Teej songs, and dance with us in joyful melodies.
 Experience the essence of Nepal’s festivals and embark on the best Nepal treks of your choice in the coming days!

 Post a Comment